algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 The instruction `MOV RD, #2` is used to directly load the value `2` into register RD.

-- `RD` is the destination register where the value will be placed.
+- `RD` is the destination register where the value will be placed
-- `#2` represents the immediate value `2` that is loaded directly into RD.
+- `#2` represents the immediate value `2` that is loaded directly into RD

 Example:
 ```assembly